treeswift/libwusers/README.md

 ## License

-`libwusers` is free as in freedom. `struct passwd` and `struct group` definitions, as well as POSIX and BSD API function prototypes, thin as they are, have been reused from [OpenBSD source code](https://github.com/openbsd/src/tree/master/include) available under the
-[3-clause BSD license](https://www.openbsd.org/policy.html).
-Everything contributed on top of that — particularly, but not limited to, executable code, algorithms and documentation — is released into the public domain (where it rightfully belongs) with a no-strings-attached [CC0 license](LICENSE).
+`libwusers` is free as in freedom and released into the public domain (where it rightfully belongs) with a no-strings-attached [CC0 license](LICENSE).

 ## Support